arduino/tooling-project-assets/workflow-templates/check-npm-dependencies-task.md

 Unfortunately, **Licensed** does not have Windows support.

-An updated cache is also generated whenever the cache is found to be outdated by the by the "**Check Go Dependencies**" CI workflow and made available for download via the `dep-licenses-cache` [workflow artifact](https://docs.github.com/actions/managing-workflow-runs/downloading-workflow-artifacts).
+An updated cache is also generated whenever the cache is found to be outdated by the "**Check npm Dependencies**" CI workflow and made available for download via the `dep-licenses-cache` [workflow artifact](https://docs.github.com/actions/managing-workflow-runs/downloading-workflow-artifacts).
 ````

 ## Commit message